Skip to main content

 Whenever Mapperly needs a mapping from TimeSpan to int inside the CarMapper implementation, it will use the provided implementation.
 The types of the user-implemented mapping method need to match the types to map exactly, including nullability.

 If there are multiple user-implemented mapping methods suiting the given type-pair, by default, the first one is used.
-This can be customized by using automatic user-implemented mapping method discovery and default user-implemented mapping method.
+This can be customized by using automatic user-implemented mapping method discovery and default mapping method.

 Automatic user-implemented mapping method discovery